The Price Becomes a Personalized Prediction

 The OECD's 2025 report on algorithmic pricing in G7 jurisdictions describes pricing algorithms that can set or recommend prices in near real time, using granular data and goals such as revenue, profit, and market share.
 It identifies risks including algorithm-facilitated collusion, hub-and-spoke schemes through common third-party tools, resale-price monitoring, tacit collusion concerns, and unilateral strategies that can harm consumers through price discrimination or exclusionary effects.

 The common-vendor problem is especially important.
 If many firms rely on the same pricing intermediary, the market may become easier to coordinate even without an old-fashioned agreement.
 Nonpublic information, shared software, automated monitoring, and similar optimization goals can reshape competitive behavior.
+The same pattern appears in rent-setting software: an optimization tool can become market infrastructure.
 The law is still learning how to interpret that stack.

 At the consumer level, personalized pricing can also reduce the disciplining effect of competition.
 A seller with enough data does not need to offer one attractive public price.
 It can offer each buyer the most profitable version of the deal that buyer is predicted to accept.
 That can make price competition less visible and less general.
 Bargains become private.
 Penalties become private.
 The public signal weakens.